 The simple 3 – 2 – 1 method for smoking ribs:

-This is the most popular, yet the simplest method for smoking ribs in a very desirable manner.
+This is the most popular smoking process, yet the simplest method to cook ribs in a very desirable manner.
 The 3 – 2 – 1 method relates to three different phases of smoking ribs and it is explained below for your convenience:

-- 3 hours should be allowed for smoking while the ribs should then be unwrapped and temperature to ensure the electric smoker should be 225 degrees F.
+- 3 hours should be allowed for smoking while the ribs should then be unwrapped and temperature to ensure the internal temperature of the electric smoker should be 225 degrees Fahrenheit.

 - 2 hours should then be allowed for smoking again, but this time the ribs should be wrapped tightly into an aluminum foil.
 Make sure, that you allow some liquid as well inside, which ideally should be the apple cider.

 - 1 hour should then be given for another round of smoking.
-The ribs this time should be again unwrapped.
-Further, the temperature of your electric smoker should be kept high as well this time and it could go over 300 degrees F. This last phase of smoking also demands you to go for a very generous basting of some BBQ sauce.
+During this last hour the ribs this time should be again unwrapped.
+Further, the temperature of your electric smoker should be kept high as well this time and it could go over 300 degrees F. This last phase of smoking also demands you to go for a very generous baste with a spray bottle for even coverage some barbecue sauce.

 As we can see above that the 3 – 2 – 1 method totally

-requires 6 hours of cooking and at varying temperatures at phase 1 and phase 3
+requires a total time of 6 hours of cooking time and at varying temperatures at phase 1 and phase 3

 of cooking.
 The end result is that the ribs will be extremely tender and easily

 chewable.
-The ribs could be easily shredded, which is what, most of us like.
+The ribs could be easily shredded and will fall off the bone, which is what most of us like.

 The above method has proved to be fail-proof and has been